wrench-project/eduwrench/web/_pedagogic_modules/cic/include_ci_service_concepts/fundamentals.md

-A CI is typically composed of several services that together provide the fundamental abstractions for executing application workloads comnveniently and efficiently.
+A CI is typically composed of several services that together provide the fundamental abstractions for executing application workloads conveniently and efficiently.
 Common CI services  target data storage and management, data movements over the network, computation on bare-metal or virtualized compute nodes, web sites that serve as portals for the CI.
 In this module, we explore different approaches and